Part 1 of Shipping Wonders of the World was published on Thursday 30th January 1936, price 7d.

-Many of the covers were taken from photographs or paintings.
-Many of them were used as colour plates within the series.
+The cover gives an impression of the recently completed Queen Mary.
+Many of the cover illustrations were from photographs or paintings.
+Many of them were used as colour plates within the series, as will be seen.

-An article on the Queen Mary by Clarence Winchester.
+An article on the Queen Mary.
 Beginning merely as a number - No. 534 - this vessel has grown into Britain’s super-liner, a masterpiece of craftsmanship, a thing of beauty, and a crowning testimony to the brains and fingers of 300,000 people.
-You can view the British Pathe newsreels of her launch and of her maiden voyage to New York using the links below.
-This is the first article in the series on The World’s Largest Ships.

 The “exquisite copy of engraving of the Queen Mary presented free with this issue”.